-• Allow CIRM to expand its research portfolio by involving scientists from institutions and
+Allow CIRM to expand its research portfolio by involving scientists from institutions and companies located in other states in the U.S. and abroad in joint study and research programs.

 Stem Cell Researchers Around the Country Are Noticing CIRM's Role